 What probably makes sense is to hire a meteorologist.
 The meteorologist can testify as to when the precipitation ended.
 If the time gap between the end of that precipitation and the time of the fall is significant and the property owner has done nothing to make the property safe, then you probably have a case.
 If the time gap is minimal, you probably don’t have much of a case.

 In many instances the ice may be what is referred to as “black ice”.
 Black ice implies that the ice itself is not visible.
 It is on a black surface.
 However in some cases the ice may be on a concrete surface which may be tan or white in color.
 Either way the ice may not be visible.
 If the property owner knew or should have known of the presence of the ice and a reasonable time has passed since the storm which caused the ice, then the property owner may be at fault.
-For a free consultation about your case, contact us today.
+For a Free Phone Consultation about your case, contact us today.

 Personal Injury-Premises Liability Defenses